-mong the wide variety of international education programs at universities in Japan, the UNYV Programme is definitely one of the most challenging.
+A mong the wide variety of international education programs at universities in Japan, the UNYV Programme is definitely one of the most challenging.
 Students need to be able to maintain their mental and physical health while responding to adversity, possess fundamental knowledge related to international cooperation and development, and they should be able to demonstrate practical applied skills in various fields.

-nofessor Takeshi Sekiya of the School of International Studies said, "The UNYV Programme has focused on student volunteers because of the surge in assignments involving computer use, as well as public relations and other work done through the Internet, even in developing countries.
+Professor Takeshi Sekiya of the School of International Studies said, "The UNYV Programme has focused on student volunteers because of the surge in assignments involving computer use, as well as public relations and other work done through the Internet, even in developing countries.
 When it comes to computer technology, young students possess greater aptitude."

 n 2004, acknowledging the idea of the UN-Secretary General at the time, the United Nations Information Technology Service (UNITeS) was launched.
 Kwansei Gakuin University joined this landmark program, and was the third university in the world to do so.

-Youth volunteers engage in assignments such as

-Students have been dispatched to UN-affiliated
+Youth volunteers engage in assignments such as public relations and data analysis Students have been dispatched to UN-affiliated organizations all over the world this hub.

-The technological skills of young students are valuable for tasks involving computers fterward, alone among Japanese universities.
-Kwansei Gakuin University (KGU) continued its efforts to send volunteers abroad through the UNYV Programme, In 2013, KGU served as the hub in Japan for dispatching UN Youth Volunteers in cooperation with the Ministry of Foreign Affairs in Japan.
-At present, nine universities are sending their students out into the world through this hub.
 Just from KGU alone, the total of dispatched volunteers has already reached 49 students.
 In the fierce competition between top Japanese universities who are conducting internationalization efforts, all vying to be selected by the UN, KGU students have constantly maintained their position at the head of the pack.

+The technological skills of young students are valuable for tasks involving computers

+A fterward, alone among Japanese universities, Kwansei Gakuin University (KGU) continued its efforts to send volunteers abroad through the UNYV Programme.
+In 2013, KGU served as the hub in Japan for dispatching UN Youth Volunteers in cooperation with the Ministry of Foreign Affairs in Japan.
+At present, nine universities are sending their students out into the world through